Nannakaroliina/PWP/README.md

 ## Running tests

 The test are done with pytest, it provides the results of the tests, including the warnings if there is any.
-Finally it gives coverage report.
+Finally, it gives coverage report.
 To run them let's first make script files runnable:

 ```shell